jbachurski/qtetris/README.md

 # qtetris
 A tetris game.
-Also includes a self-learning AI.
+Also includes a self-learning AI, based on a Evolving Neural Network.

 Requires pygame for graphics to function.